 An atrial septal defect (ASD) is an opening in the dividing wall (atrial septum) between the two upper chambers of the heart, known as the right and left atria.
 ASD is a congenital (present at birth) heart defect that develops early in pregnancy.
 As the fetus is growing, something occurs during the first eight weeks to affect heart development, resulting in an ASD.

 Experts in treating atrial septal defects

 Atrial septal defects are relatively rare and can be difficult to distinguish from other types of holes in the heart.
 Treatment is required, but does not always include surgery – at least early in life.
-Herma Heart Center’s pediatric cardiologists and heart surgeons have diagnosed and treated hundreds of children with ASDs and have seen 100 percent survival in the last five years among children who did have surgery.
+Herma Heart Institute’s pediatric cardiologists and heart surgeons have diagnosed and treated hundreds of children with ASDs and have seen 100 percent survival in the last five years among children who did have surgery.
 Our center consistently achieves outstanding outcomes, including a "3-star" rating by the Society of Thoracic Surgeons for the quality of our congenital heart surgery outcomes (the highest rating possible).
 Learn more about our overall congenital heart surgery outcomes.

 In children without congenital heart disease, oxygen-poor (blue) blood normally enters the heart’s right atrium from the body, flows to the right ventricle, and then is pumped into the lungs to receive oxygen.
 From the lungs, the oxygen-rich (red) blood flows into the left atrium, passes into the left ventricle, and then is pumped out to the body through the aorta.